-Ads are the major source of income for near-about all the publishers across the internet.
-When you view, click or interact with these ads, it helps the website earn a chunk of income.
-However, they are also known as the necessary evil, and there’s a concrete reason behind it.
+Ads are the primary source of income for near-about all publishers across the internet.
+Viewing, clicking, or interacting with these ads helps the website earn a chunk of income.
+However, they are also known as a necessary evil, and there’s a concrete reason behind them.

 There are many ways of doing so, but the easiest among all these methods is using an extension.
-Since the majority of users are using the Chrome browser, we will list out some of the best Chrome Ad Blockers extensions.
-With that said, these extensions might work with other Chromium browsers as well, if you wish you could give it a try.
+Since most users use the Chrome browser, we will list some of the best Chrome Ad Blockers extensions.
+That being said, these extensions might work with other Chromium browsers as well; if you wish, you could give them a try.

 But before we begin with the list, we would like to discuss a pretty important point.
-Chrome does come with its adblocker.
-But it doesn’t work as other ad-blocker software and extensions, and neither is it intended to work that way.
+Chrome does come with its ad blocker.
+But it doesn’t work as other ad-blocker software and extensions, nor is it intended to work that way.

 In other words, it aims to provide ads curated and personalized based on your interest.
 This is the sole motive of this feature and will not “block” all the ads, but only the intrusive and popup ones (to access it, head over to an individual site’s Settings > Permissions > Ads).